-This type of performance is not good enough to handle the vast amount of storage features the router has.
+This type of performance is not good enough to handle the router's vast amount of storage features.
 Also, during my storage testing, the router's interface became sluggish.
 It seems its 1.4GHz dual-core CPU and 512MB of RAM aren't enough to handle the latest firmware's demand for multi-tasking.

 It's a good thing that I've always had a dedicated NAS server, and so should you if you want to enjoy network storage with this router.

 Asus RT-AC88U's Rating